-A Property wide helicopter airborne magnetic and radiometric geophysical survey was flown by MPX GeoServices Ltd. in April to May 2014.
+A Property wide helicopter airborne magnetic and radiometric geophysical survey was flown by MPX Ecoservice's Ltd. in April to May 2014.
 A follow-up ground geophysical survey, consisting of 18-line kilometers of Induced Polarization (IP) and Magnetotellurics was conducted by Quantec Geoscience Ltd. in July to August 2014.

 Phase-II diamond drilling program, planned for 5,000 metre, utilizing a man-portable KD-1000 diamond drilling rig, was awarded to Kluane Drilling Ltd. This phase commenced on December 7, 2014, shutdown for the year-end holiday season and recommenced in January, 2015.
 Five holes of Phase-II were drilled for 2,587m.
-As the initial results differed from those anticipated, the Los Crestones Project was terminated with notice given to the original property vendors on 18 February 2016.
+As the initial results differed from those anticipated, the Los Crestones Project is currently under review.
+There are additional exploration targets on the property.

-Total drilling on Los Crestones Project was 5,387 meters in 23 drill holes.
+Total drilling to date on Los Crestones Project equals 5,387 meters in 23 drill holes.